PravinVedurla/100-days-of-code/log.md

 **Links**: https://www.reddit.com/r/MachineLearning/comments/8kbmyn/d_if_you_had_to_show_one_paper_to_someone_to_show/ (Found this supercool forum to find new papers)

 **TIME TO PUT ATLEAST 2 HOURS A DAY FROM NOW ON TO SPEED UP THINGS**

+## Days 7,8 : July 27,28

+**Progress**: Made much progress on SC2 project and have learnt so much.

+**Thoughts**: I can clearly see myself working on the SC2 project soon enough.
+Learnt about XGBoost model on a demo project from a Youtuber and i am definitely going to dig deeper into this.
+Explored slack community and asked for help on my ether project to make it work somehow.
+Trying to accelerate things but am also worried about missing on any important details so trying to take it slow as and where is required.